AriFordsham/GHCWiki/wiki-new-page.md

 # Steps to Add a New Wiki Page

-Note: make sure you have actually the rights to edit wiki pages.
-If you don't see the **Edit this page** button, read the informations relative to the editing policy for your Trac installation (usually on the front page [WikiStart](wiki-start)), or contact your local Trac administrator.
+Note: make sure you actually have the rights to edit wiki pages.
+If you don't see the **Edit this page** button, read the information relative to the editing policy for your Trac installation (usually on the front page [WikiStart](wiki-start)), or contact your local Trac administrator.

 1. Choose a name for your new page.
 See [WikiPageNames](wiki-page-names) for naming conventions.
 1. Edit an existing page (or any other resources that support [WikiFormatting](wiki-formatting) and add a [link](trac-links) to your new page.
 Save your changes.